Strategic Financial Management

 Required

-(a) Calculate the expected value of profit of distributing the new product for the coming year.
+(a) Calculate the expected profit value of distributing the new product for the coming year.

-The company seeks to obtain a 18% cost reduction on purchases of materials from a new supplier for the new product on condition that Beta Ltd agrees to a guaranteed minimum purchase from the new supplier as a standard business operation.
-The management of Beta Ltd wishes to consider this offer by preparing a payoff table which could be used to decide on the number of units to be purchased for the coming year based upon the maximax, maximin and minimax regret approaches to risk.
+The company seeks an 18% cost reduction on purchases of materials from a new supplier for the new product on the condition that Beta Ltd agrees to a guaranteed minimum purchase from the new supplier as a standard business operation.
+The management of Beta Ltd wishes to consider this offer by preparing a payoff table that could be used to decide on the number of units to be purchased for the coming year based upon the maximax, maximin, and minimax regret approaches risk.

-(c) Prepare a payoff table for each possible combination of purchase volume and demand for the product and indicate the number of units which should be purchased in the coming year, based on the maximax, maximin and minimax regret approaches to risk decision rule.
+(c) Prepare a payoff table for each possible combination of purchase volume and demand for the product and indicate the number of units purchased in the coming year based on the maximax, maximin, and minimax regret approaches to a risk decision rule.

 QUESTION 2

-TMZ specialises in the provision of Just-Eat restaurant services in the fast-moving consumer goods industry and it is about to open its first branches.
-TMZ believes that it needs to offer potential customers a new fast food experience if it is to win customers from other fast food restaurants.
+TMZ specializes in providing Just-Eat restaurant services in the fast-moving consumer goods industry and is about to open its first branches.
+TMZ believes it needs to offer potential customers a new fast food experience to win customers from other fast food restaurants.

-Whereas other fast food restaurants have focused on speed of service and very cheap meal deals, TMZ believes that food quality, clean restaurant environment and availability of service are important factors in the choice made by customers.
+Whereas other fast food restaurants have focused on speed of service and very cheap meal deals, TMZ believes that food quality, clean restaurant environment, and availability of service are essential factors in the choice made by customers.

 Required

-(a) Explain how Total Quality Management (TQM) would enable TMZ to gain competitive
+(a) Explain how Total Quality Management (TQM) would enable TMZ to gain a competitive

 advantage in the fast food sector.
 (10 marks)